salesforce/sa11y/packages/jest/README.md

 ## Related Packages

 -   [`@sa11y/matcher`](../matcher/README.md): Provides the core accessibility checking APIs used by this package.
 Use it directly for custom test runners or advanced integrations.

+### Options

+-   `autoCheckOpts`: Options for automatic accessibility checks (see below)
+-   `renderedDOMSaveOpts`: Options for saving the rendered DOM during automatic checks.
+Allows customizing how and where the DOM is saved for debugging or reporting purposes.
+See [`@sa11y/matcher` RenderedDOMSaveOpts](../matcher/README.md#rendereddomsaveopts) for details.

+**autoCheckOpts:**

+-   `runAfterEach`: Run after each test (for integration with test runners)
+-   `cleanupAfterEach`: Clean up the DOM after checking
+-   `consolidateResults`: Deduplicate results
+-   `filesFilter`: Array of file path substrings to skip automatic checks for
+-   `runDOMMutationObserver`: Enable DOM mutation observer mode
+-   `enableIncompleteResults`: Include incomplete results